tchaik/tchaik/README.md

 ## Importing Audio Files

-Alternatively you can build a Tchaik library from a directory-tree of audio files, though only files with supported metadata (see [github.com/dhowden/tag](https://github.com/dhowden/tag)) will be imported:
+Alternatively you can build a Tchaik library on-the-fly from a directory-tree of audio files.
+Only files with supported metadata (see [github.com/dhowden/tag](https://github.com/dhowden/tag)) will be included in the index:

     $ tchaik -path /all/my/music

-To avoid rescanning all your media files every time you start Tchaik, you can build a Tchaik library instead:
+To avoid rescanning your entire collection every time you restart, you can build a Tchaik library using the `tchimport` tool:

     $ tchimport -path /all/my/music -out lib.tch
     $ tchaik -lib lib.tch